 Col. Nicole Malachowski, USAF (Ret.) defies stereotypes.
 Yes, she was a jet fighter pilot, but if you think you know her based on that, you’d be wrong.
 A leader, a combat veteran, the first woman pilot on the Thunderbirds Air Demonstration Squadron, a White House Fellow, and an inductee into both the National Women’s Hall of Fame and the Women in Aviation International Pioneer Hall of Fame – she even has a Star Trek Federation starship named after her, the USS Malachowski (NCC-1619).
 Nicole’s distinguished 21-year Air Force career exceeded her wildest dreams.
-But the dream came to an end when a devastating tick-borne illness left her unable to speak or walk for ten months.
+But the dream came to an end when a devastating tick-borne illness left her struggling greatly to speak or walk for almost nine months.
 An indomitable spirit, Nicole fought back against overwhelming odds and prevailed.

 Drawing on stories from her career and personal life, Nicole inspires audiences to rethink the challenges they face every day.
 She urges them to go beyond resilience and become resurgent.
 Nicole’s empowers people with three key beliefs: failure and risk is the price of entry for achieving something great; sometimes you need to yield to overcome; and her personal mantra – “Nobody wants to lead a scripted life.